kaitlinnewson/carto2017/content/speakers.fr.md

 </div>
 <br />

-### <a name="Thompson"></a>Andrew Thompson
-Andrew is a Research Coordinator with The Firelight Group, a British Columbian consulting group that works with Indigenous and local communities in Canada and beyond to provide high quality research, policy, planning, negotiation, and advisory services.
-Andrew works on traditional knowledge and use studies, and in the mapping and GIS team to create maps displaying First Nations land use, knowledge, and occupancy.

----
 ### <a name="Bartlett"></a>Rebecca Bartlett
 Rebecca Bartlett has been the GIS and Digital Resources Librarian at Carleton University since 2012 and the ACMLA Treasurer since 2014.